The Trapped Librarian

 • For my younger students (K-2), we did our book tasting kind of like musical chairs.
 I played the Italian Cooking Radio music and they could walk around and look at covers, then when the music stopped they could sit in a chair near them and look at the book at that place.

 I felt guilty putting on the whole restaurant theme without offering any actual food!
-So on the way out I gave each student a serving of “Smarty Soup” that I dished out from a big red bowl!
+So on the way out I gave each student a package of smarties that I dished out from a big red bowl!

 If you would like a little more help with your next book tasting event, I’ve got the perfect resource for you!!
 Take a look at my Book Tasting Event Kit in my Teachers Pay Teachers store!